 Illinois driver regulations

 Be sure to follow these rules when giving rides in Illinois, and keep an eye on your email for important updates from Lyft.

-In addition to Lyft's mandatory break requirement, Chicago and Rockford regulations state that you cannot be in driver mode for more than 12 hours within a calendar day.
-After spending 12 consecutive hours in driver mode, you must take a break for a minimum of 8 consecutive hours.
+In addition to Lyft's mandatory break requirement, Chicago regulations state that you cannot be in driver mode for more than 12 hours within a 24-hour period.
+After spending 12 consecutive hours in driver mode, you must take a break for at least 8 consecutive hours.